A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Rent a Bike with Kelowna Bike Rentals

-If you like exercising, rent a bike with Kelowna Bike Rentals (589 Poplar Point Dr, Kelowna, BC V1Y 1Y2).
+If you like exercising, rent a bike with Kelowna Bike Rentals.
 Their fleet consists of city (cruiser) bikes, e-bikes, mountain bikes, trikes, gravel bikes, tandem, and adaptive bikes.
 So everyone gets to enjoy cycling around the city and beyond!
 All bikes come with a helmet, lock, and maintenance kit.

-Kelowna Bike Rentals is at the Knox Mountain Overflow Parking lot from May to October, and rental rates start at C$ 25 for two hours.
-You can also rent bikes overnight or even multiple days.
+Kelowna Bike Rentals is at the Knox Mountain Overflow Parking lot from May to October.
+You can rent bikes overnight or even multiple days.

-What makes this company stand out is that they support two local charities, Elevation Outdoors and CRIS Adaptive.
+What makes this company stand out is that it’s owned by two local charities, Elevation Outdoors and CRIS Adaptive.
 You can find more information on these organizations here.

-I’m renting a cruise bike and it’s perfect for cycling around downtown Kelowna and the nearby Okanagan Rail Trail.
-The bike is super light, so it’s not exhausting to ride around, and I’m sad to return it at the end, lol!
+I rented a cruise bike and it was perfect for cycling around downtown Kelowna and the nearby Okanagan Rail Trail.
+The bike was super light, so it wasn’t exhausting to ride around, and I was sad to take it back in the end, lol!

-Kelowna is a bike-friendly city, with many bike lanes and trails all over Other popular bike trails in and around Kelowna are Knox Mountain Park, Myra Canyon, and Rose Valley Regional Park.
+Kelowna is a bike-friendly city, with many bike lanes and trails all over the place.
+Other popular bike trails in and around Kelowna are Knox Mountain Park, Myra Canyon, and Rose Valley Regional Park.

 Mosaic Books

-Book lovers shouldn’t miss Mosaic Books (411 Bernard Ave, Kelowna, BC V1Y 6N8), which is the Okanagan Valley’s largest independent bookstore.
+Book lovers shouldn’t miss Mosaic Books, the Okanagan Valley’s largest independent bookstore.
 It’s been family-owned ever since it opened in 1968.

 They are proud to offer fiction and non fiction books, puzzles, diverse reads (also by indigenous authors), and books written by local authors.